CANADA FX DEBT-C$ weakens after surge in U.S. jobs

 in Toronto.

-Investors will want to see a few more months of data to
+Investors will want to see a few more months of numbers to

 bounce-back from the weather-related weakness earlier in the